15 Small Garden Ideas Photos | Terrace Garden Setup

 3. Terra-Cotta Pots

 In a tiered terrazzo planter, display multi-colored flowers to save ground space.
-Use red tulips, orange tiger lilies, yellow daffodils and so on to create the look of a rainbow.
-For an easy and inexpensive way to create vertical space, stack terracotta pots filled with herbs and flowers on the steps of an old ladder.
+Use red tulips, orange tiger lilies, yellow daffodils and so on to make a rainbow look.
+For an easy and inexpensive way to create vertical spaces, a terracotta pot filled with herbs and flowers piles on an old ladder.

 Small Garden Ideas with Terra-Cotta Pots